vfxwiki/matchGradeCat/checkpoint01/readme.md

     - I needed to weigh the grade ground truths more consistent RGB exposure, and temperature pattens
   - the hardest thing for me was to find the balance between training data instance count / epocs / model size.
 Generally I used high data instances / low epocs / medium size.
   - getting the data cached was often slow - also there is a bug/feature that if an inference file is enabled to the same folder one is trainning caching takes x100 longer
-  - i have yet to create a model on a larger dataset due to
+  - i have yet to create a model on a larger datasets/epocs due to
     - finding that resumeing training created a strong bias to the new train, and deceased prediction, as well as the prediction often decreacing whenever i increaced the time it took to train (i assume overfitting)
     - running out of time/work to do lengthy tests